-To maintain professional conduct the MLT student:
+To maintain professional conduct, the phlebotomy student:

-- Refrains from loudness, profanity, sneering, rudeness, and sleeping in class or clinical - Is truthful - Listens receptively and respectfully - Takes advantage of self-learning opportunities - Assumes responsibility for course preparation and participation - Approaches individuals with kindness, gentleness, helpfulness and respect - Offers companionship without becoming involved in a non-therapeutic manner - Accepts constructive criticism - Is neat, clean and appropriately attired, wears make-up in moderation. - Is consistently punctual - Accepts assignments and willingly assists others - Recognizes and performs within own limitations
+- Refrains from loudness, profanity, sneering, rudeness, and sleeping in class or clinical - Is truthful - Listens receptively and respectfully - Takes advantage of self-learning opportunities

-- Uses break time appropriately - Uses correct spelling and grammar - Communicates in a medical professional manner - Cooperates with agency policies - Observes legal and ethical standards of practice - The use of cell phones is prohibited in the classroom and clinical settings.
+- Assumes responsibility for course preparation and participation - Approaches individuals with kindness, gentleness, helpfulness and respect - Offers companionship without becoming involved in a non-therapeutic manner - Accepts constructive criticism - Is neat, clean and appropriately attired, wears make-up in moderation. - Is consistently punctual - Accepts assignments and willingly assists others - Recognizes and performs within own limitations - Uses break time appropriately - Uses correct spelling and grammar - Communicates in a medical professional manner - Cooperates with agency policies - Observes legal and ethical standards of practice - The use of cell phones is prohibited in the classroom and clinical settings.
 Refrain from using social networking, text messaging or other electronic media for posting insulting, disparaging or inflammatory comments regarding COA, the Health & Fitness Science program, any member of the COA campus community or affiliated internship sites and their employees.
 Criticisms of or concerns regarding these issues should be expressed through the COA chain of command so that the concerns may be addressed, and not in a manner which could disrupt the clinical program or operations at practicum sites.
 Students are also prohibited from disclosing confidential information through such media or from discussing confidential information in any other manner that may reach third parties outside of COA staff or clinical site personnel.
 COA Health Sciences and Wellness Programs Social Media Policy does not allow students in clinical/practicum/internship related activities to post ANY pictures or information depicting or while engaged in activities relating to hospital, practicum, and/or internship activities, facilities, staff, volunteers and/or patients without express, written consent from the College and the facility.
 This includes, but is not limited to, "selfies" taken while at these facilities and social media posts about facility events or staff.
-Such actions have the tendency to disrupt program activities, to portray the student and COA staff in a negative and/or unprofessional light, to potentially violate the rights of facility staff, volunteers or patients, and to otherwise negatively impact COA's programs and reputation.
+Such actions have the tendency to disrupt program activities, to portray the student and COA staff in a negative and/or unprofessional light, to potentially violate the rights of facility staff, volunteers or patients, and to otherwise negatively impact COA's programs and reputation. - Students are prohibited from secretly recording classroom, lab or clinical activities; and any conversations, meetings, or conferences or other interactions with faculty, COA employees, patients, or anyone in any setting/facility associated with the program's activities.
+Use of personal recording devices to record lectures in class, lab or clinical is prohibited.
+Students with documented accommodations that request recording capability must meet with the nursing department to determine appropriate means and parameters of making recordings.